Changanasseri railway station

-Changanasseri railway station (code: CGY) is a railway station in Kottayam district, Kerala and falls under the Thiruvananthapuram railway division of the Southern Railway zone, Indian Railways.
-Changanassery is the second largest railway station in Kottayam district.
-It is an NSG 4 category station.
-There is a chance to halt few more trains in Changanacherry due to the increase in the number of the rushing passengers in Kottayam and Thiruvalla station from Kanjirappally, Changanassery and Kuttanad regions.
+Changanasseri railway station (station code: CGY) is an NSG–4 category Indian railway station in Thiruvananthapuram railway division of the Southern Railway zone.
+It is the second largest railway station in Kottayam district, Kerala, and is located in the Ernakulam–Kottayam–Kollam line.

 History

 The first train running from Changanassery railway station was established in 1958.
 Though Railway traffic was set up at Ernakulam and Trivandrum in the form of Kerala, these connections were not directly connected.
 In 1956, the metre-gauge was constructed from Ernakulam to Kottayam.
 Then in 1958 it was extended from Kottayam to Changanassery and linked with Kollam and Thiruvananthapuram Central.
-The metre-gauge line from Changanassery was moved by broad gauge and the railway transportation was started in 1976 by Chief minister of Kerala C. Achutha Menon.
+The metre-gauge line from Changanassery was changed to broad gauge and the railway transportation was started in 1976 by Chief minister of Kerala C. Achutha Menon.

+Location

+Changanasseri Railway station is located 1 km away from Changanassery town.
+Distances from various public transport stations are given below: